proxmox/proxmox-backup/docs/tape-backup.rst

 Retention policy:
   keep

-Such a simple setup has the advantage that it uses not much space, and since there is only one media-set, it is easy to manage.
-On the other hand, it is prone to errors.
-If a single tape fails, all backups that uses chunks from that tape will not be restorable.
+This setup has the advantage of being easy to manage and is re-using the benefits from deduplication as much as possible.
+But, it's also prone to a failure of any single tape, which would render all backups referring to chunks from that tape unusable.

 If you want to start a new media-set manually, you can set the currently writable media of the set either to 'full', or set the location to an offsite vault.
-In that case, a new media-set will be created.

 Weekday Scheme
 ~~~~~~~~~~~~~~

-A slightly more complex scheme, where the goal is to have a tape for each
+A slightly more complex scheme, where the goal is to have an independent
-weekday, e.g. from Monday to Friday.
-This can be solved by having a seperate
+tape or media set for each weekday, for example from Monday to Friday.
-media pool for each day, so 'Monday', 'Tuesday', etc.
+This can be solved by having a separate media pool for each day, so 'Monday',
+'Tuesday', etc.

 Allocation policy:
   should be 'mon' for the 'Monday' pool, 'tue' for the Tuesday pool and so on.